-17The script flags if a participant had no usage or abnormally low usage (∼10% usage relative to the running average).
+14The data from the parental control application was extracted by a script that would run every night.
+It pulls the generated data for each parental control account and collects a list of participants whose devices may have issues with the software.
+The script flags if a participant had no usage or abnormally low usage.
 The next morning I reach out to the participants who are flagged and ask them to restart their device or, in extreme cases, reinstall the software.
 I keep a list of participants who were contacted this way and confirmed there may be an issue with the software and drop the day from the data when the software is not working properly.
 The primary reason for the instability is usually based on the device type.
 Huawei devices have specific settings that need to be turned off in order for the software to run properly.
 The vast majority of issues with Huawei devices were resolved in the setup period of the study.
 OnePlus and Redmi devices, however, have a tendency to kill the usage tracking background process unless the application is re-opened every once in a while.
 As a result, participants with these phones were instructed to do so when possible.
 This is the most common reason a phone goes offline.
 Figure A10 plots a histogram of the number of active days with the software working across participants and shows that this issue only impacts a small fraction of participants.